emield98/IWO_final_project/README.md

 The words this script will search: `Moi`, `moi`, `Hallo`, `hallo`.

+### Versions
+The script is runned in Windows 10, using the Ubuntu terminal.

+Windows:            `Microsoft Windows 10 Home | 10.0.19041 N/A Build 19041`

+Ubuntu terminal:    `Ubuntu 20.04.2 LTS`

+jq:                 `jq-1.6`

 ## Files
 * **`README.md`** File with information about this GitHub repository.
 * **`get_tweets.sh`** The shell script that will output the results for every word in every place given above in multiple output `.tsv` files.